rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 .\webserver_v2
 ~~~

-Point the web browser at <http://localhost:8000>, what do you see?
+I point the web browser at <http://localhost:8000>, what do I see?
+I don't see the file directory any more, I see the contents of  I copied into the "index.html" file, "Hello World" and "Hello World 2".

 Can this be improved?
-It'd be nice to web able to just type "webserver_v2" and have the program using a default port and htdocs directory of our choice.
+It'd be nice to web able to just type "webserver_v2" and have the program using a default port and htdocs directory of my choice.
 That can be supported by using a configuration file.
-YAML is an easy to read and easy to type notation that expresses the same types of data structures as JSON (JavaScript Object Notation).
+YAML is an easy to read and easy to type notation.
+It even supports comments which is nice in configuration files.
+YAML expresses the same types of data structures as JSON (JavaScript Object Notation).
 Below an example of a configuration file.
-Type it in and save it using the filename "webserver.yaml".
+I type it in and save it using the filename "webserver.yaml".

 ~~~yaml
 # Set root path for web content to the current directory.